Real structures and the $\mathrm{Pin}^-(2)$-monopole equations: Abstract

 \section{Abstract}

 We investigate the $\Pin^-(2)$-monopole invariants of symplectic $4$-manifolds and K\"{a}hler surfaces with real structures.
-We prove the nonvanishing theorem for real symplectic $4$-manifolds which is an analogue of Taubes' nonvanishing theorem of the Seiberg-Witten invariants for symplectic $4$-manifolds.
-Furthermore, the Kobayashi-Hitchin type correspondence for real K\"{a}hler surfaces is given.
+We prove a nonvanishing theorem for real symplectic $4$-manifolds which is an analogue of Taubes' nonvanishing theorem of the Seiberg--Witten invariants for symplectic $4$-manifolds.
+Furthermore, the Kobayashi--Hitchin type correspondence for real K\"{a}hler surfaces is given.

 \subjclass[2010]{57R57, 53C55, 53D05}